holidayextras/culture/best-practices/testing/README.md

 ### Broken code should break thy tests

-If I can delete code and it's corresponding test suite still passes, it's no good.
+If I can delete code that is needed and it's corresponding test suite still passes, it's no good.

 ### Thy broken tests should be helpful